 - Coloring Pages – Crayons aren’t only for preschool and lower elementary-aged kids!
 There’s no shortage of fun coloring pages online that you can print.
 They’re not only enjoyable for students but arguably therapeutic.

-- Crazy Hats – For a day, students wear a crazy hat to school.
+- Crazy Hats – For a day, your little ones wear a crazy hat to school.
 To make the event even more interesting, give each child a minute or two to share something unique about their hat.

 - Cup Game – Reminiscent of summer camp days, the “Cup Game” highlights students’ rhythmic and hand skills.
-Fortunately, learning the steps is part of its fun!
+Learning the steps is part of its fun!
 For starters, have students view these beginner-friendly Cup Game instructions.
-Then weave in more fun practice sessions by following along with this kid-friendly Cups Game video.
+Then weave in more fun practice with this kid-friendly Cups Game video.
 Ideally, you’ll revisit this whole class reward throughout the year, as students need several opportunities to improve.
 However, each time will be super exciting!

 - Dance Party – Choose an appropriate playlist, crank up the music, and let them move to the grooves while working.